mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 ### Testing Locally

 AWS SAM provides functionality to test your applications locally.
-As mentioned earlier, you must have AWS SAM CLI installed locally for you to test locally.
+You must have AWS SAM CLI installed locally for you to test locally.

 First, test the function.